Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: General strategy

 \section{General strategy}

 The cornerstone of our search strategy is a discovery in a haloscope experiment~\cite{Sikivie:1983ip}, which is particularly promising due to its excellent capabilities to determine \ma and the axion's direct connection to DM.
 To break the parameter degeneracy between \gagg and \afrac, we will rely on an LSW experiment~\cite{Anselm:1985obz,VanBibber:1987rq}, which can self-consistently determine \gagg without depending on the axion's DM nature.
-We identify the alternating-magnet LSW designs from Refs.~\cite{VanBibber:1987rq,1009.4875} as a very promising option to enhance the sensitivity for specific axion masses.
+We identify the alternating-magnet LSW designs from Refs.~\cite{VanBibber:1987rq,1009.4875} as a promising, flexible option to enhance the sensitivity at specific mass values across a wide range of axion masses.